isi-vista/adam/docs/using_adam_tutorials/adding_a_property.rst

 ADAM uses ontology types as a tool for creating curricula.
 Note that the learner does not observe or interact with these ontology types at all.

-To define our rubber property's ontology type, we simply create an ontology node with the :any:`BINARY` property that subtypes :any:`PERCEIVABLE_PROPERTY`:
+To define our rubber property's ontology type, we simply create an ontology node with the :py:const:`BINARY` property that subtypes :py:const:`PERCEIVABLE_PROPERTY`:

 .. code-block:: python